CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 ```

 #### 6. Run the server
-* Now right click on Server and click Start, It should be up and running on port 8080 and you could visit default page using URL: http://localhost:8080/
+* Now right click on Server and click Start.
+It should be up and running on port 8080 and you can visit the default page at http://localhost:8080/.

 ## Steps to Run the app source

-#### 1. Load the Sources
+#### 1. Load the sources
-* To run the iOS project, Launch the Xcode and open the source [iOS_Source](./iOS_Source)
+* To run the iOS project, launch the Xcode and open the source [iOS_Source](./iOS_Source)
-* For Android,  Launch Android studio and open the source [Android_Source](./Android_Source)
+* For Android, launch Android Studio and open the source [Android_Source](./Android_Source)

 #### 2. Update API URLs
-* Replace placeholder URLs with real API URLs in the AppDelegate for iOS and ConfigConstants.java for Android
+* Replace placeholder URLs with real API URLs in the AppDelegate for iOS and ConfigConstants.java for Android.

 * For Android
 ```java
 public class ConfigConstants {

     public static final String API_BASE_URL = "";